thehun927/Insurgency-Ghost-Mod/README.md

 Right now this is a gungame mod that goes together with another plugin to make this a zombie gungame mod.

-The Beta channel is where completed (but buggy) builds will go Dev channel is where the latest sp will be
+The Beta channel is where completed (but buggy) builds will go

+The Dev channel is where the latest sp will be

 master channel is for release candidates only